 The course helps you to use the power of Word to get the computer to do routine, repetitive tasks and leave you to get on with the finer points of editing.
-It includes chapters on styles and templates, find & replace and wildcards, and macros.
-Guest chapters have been written by Paul Beverley on FRedit, Daniel Heuman on PerfectIt and Jack Lyon on The Editorium.
-All chapters contain downloadable study notes, exercises and model answers.
+It includes units on styles and templates, find & replace and wildcards, and macros.
+Guest sections have been written by Paul Beverley on FRedit, Daniel Heuman on PerfectIt and Jack Lyon on The Editorium.
+The course includes downloadable study notes, exercises and model answers.
 Read what some students have said about the course.

 What you should know after the course

-If you are an CIEP member, you will also have access to the CIEP forum 'Editing with Word', where you can discuss the course with fellow students, tutors and course contributors.
+If you are a CIEP member, you will also have access to the CIEP forum 'Editing with Word', where you can discuss the course with fellow students, tutors and course contributors.

 Availability, prices and upgrade points